declarativesystems/puppet_docker_images/README.md

 ```

 # How does the build work?
+1. A customised Dockerfile will be created by munging the requested Puppet
+    Enterprise version number into the Dockerfile ERB template
-1. A centos image will be created and configured to run with systemd and ssh
+2. A centos image will be created and configured to run with systemd and SSH
-2. The Puppet Enterprise tarball will be downloaded into the image.
-Change
+3. The Puppet Enterprise tarball will be downloaded into the image
-    the Dockerfile to alter the Puppet Enterprise version
-3. A container will be created from the image in privileged mode (needed for
+4. A container will be created from the image in privileged mode (needed for
     systemd)
-4. The bash script will ssh into the container.
-At this point you will be
+5. The script will SSH into the container, run the puppet enterprise installer
-    asked to add the new host to your known hosts and you will then be asked
-    for the `root` password which is just `root`
-5. Once logged in, the Puppet Enterprise installer will be run using the
+    and then remove the SSH keys.
+The Puppet Enterprise installer will be run
-    `all-in-one.answers.txt` file with the hostname set to whatever the bash
+     using the `all-in-one.answers.txt` file with the hostname set to whatever
-    script was called with (defaults to `pe-puppet.localdomain`)
+    the script was called with (defaults to `pe-puppet.localdomain`)
-6. The SSH daemon keys are removed
-7. The image will be committed and tagged with the name in the bash script
+6. The image will be committed and tagged with the name in the bash script

 # Security
 This image is primarily targetted at throw-away test environments so security